 How is Your Personal Credit Score Calculated?

 The early days of credit reporting were largely made up of local merchants working together to monitor the creditworthiness of their shared customers.
-With the passage of the Fair Credit Reporting Act in 1970, the Federal Government enacted standards to improve the quality of credit reporting.

 - 30% Amounts Owed: There are several specific metrics including debt to credit limit ratio, the number of accounts with balances, the amount owed across different types of accounts, and the amount paid down on installment loans.